GStreamer/gstreamer/markdown/design/overview.md

 All intermediate states are traversed for each element resulting in the following chain of state changes:

-* alsasink to READY:  the audio device is probed
+* alsasink to `READY`:  the audio device is probed

-* mp3dec to READY:    nothing happens.
+* mp3dec to `READY`:    nothing happens

-* filesrc to READY:   the file is probed
+* filesrc to `READY`:   the file is probed

-* alsasink to PAUSED: the audio device is opened. alsasink is a sink and returns ASYNC because it did not receive data yet. mp3dec to PAUSED:   the decoding library is initialized
+* alsasink to `PAUSED`: the audio device is opened. alsasink is a sink and returns `ASYNC` because it did not receive data yet

+* mp3dec to `PAUSED`:   the decoding library is initialized

-* filesrc to PAUSED:  the file is opened and a thread is started to push data to mp3dec
+* filesrc to `PAUSED`:  the file is opened and a thread is started to push data to mp3dec

 At this point data flows from filesrc to mp3dec and alsasink.
-Since mp3dec is PAUSED, it accepts the data from filesrc on the sinkpad and starts decoding the compressed data to raw audio samples.
+Since mp3dec is `PAUSED`, it accepts the data from filesrc on the sinkpad and starts decoding the compressed data to raw audio samples.

 The mp3 decoder figures out the samplerate, the number of channels and